 Pair each session with high-value treats (e.g., tuna paste).

-Use a pheromone spray (like Feliway) to reduce stress.
+Use a pheromone spray to reduce stress.

 Q: Do outdoor cats need trims at all?